-6 The author believes that the problem for older travellers is that they
+6 The author believes that the problem for older travellers is that they first one (0) has been done for you.

 - A can adjust less easily in difficult circumstances. - B are unable to carry all the luggage they actually need. - C find it hard to limit themselves to the absolute essentials. - D fail to learn from their past mistakes.